 Option #6: Refinancing with a Private Lender

-You have the option of refinancing your PLUS loan with a private lender.
-The PLUS loan can be refinanced in your name or your child’s name [“can I transfer a Parent PLUS loan to my child?”].
+You have the option of refinancing your PLUS Loan with a private lender.
+The PLUS Loan can be refinanced in your name or your child’s name.
 The refinanced loan will likely have a lower interest rate, resulting in lower monthly payments.
 However, extension of the repayment term will result in a greater total interest expense paid over time.
 In addition, private loans do not feature any of the protections or flexible repayment options offered by the U.S. Department of Education for federal loans, such loan forgiveness, income-based repayment options, and financial hardship provisions such as deferment and forbearance.

 Option #7: Public Service Loan Forgiveness Program

-Parents who work full-time for the federal government or qualifying nonprofit organizations may qualify for student loan forgiveness under the Public Service Loan Forgiveness Program.
-This program forgives outstanding loan balances for qualifying borrowers who make 120 qualifying monthly payments, which generally means that loan balances remaining after after ten years are forgiven.
-Borrowers must be enrolled in an income-based repayment program, such as the ICR Plan described above (note: the ICR Plan is the only income-based repayment plan for which parent borrowers qualify).
+Parents who work full-time for the federal government or a qualifying nonprofit organization may qualify for student loan forgiveness under the Public Service Loan Forgiveness Program.
+This program forgives outstanding loan balances for qualifying borrowers who make 120 qualifying monthly payments, which generally means that loan balances remaining after after 10 years are forgiven.
+Borrowers must be enrolled in an income-based repayment program, such as the ICR Plan described above (Note: The ICR Plan is the only income-based repayment plan for which parent borrowers qualify.)
 In addition, this loan forgiveness program does not require borrowers to pay any income tax on the forgiven amount.